apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 This sets the task-local value `Baggage.current` which is used by [swift-log](https://github.com/apple/swift-log), as well as ``TracerProtocol`` APIs in order to later "*pick up*" the baggage and e.g. include it in log statements, or start new trace spans using the information stored in the baggage.

 > Note: The end goal here being that when end-users of your library write `log.info("Hello")` the logger is able to pick up the contextual baggage information and include the e.g. the `trace-id` in such log statement automatically!
-This way, every log made during the handling of this request would include the trade-id automatically, e.g. like this:
+This way, every log made during the handling of this request would include the `trace-id` automatically, e.g. like this:
 >
 > `12:43:32 info [trace-id=463a...13ad] Logging during handling of a request!`